-Blog posts with text is good for SEO, but those with images attract more visitors.
+Blog posts with text are good for SEO, but those with images attract more visitors.
 How?
-The images invite your visitor’s attention and increases the time spent on your blog post or blog.
+The images invite your visitor’s attention and increase the time spent on your blog post or blog.
 The blog without images is like a fashion retail store without any attractive display.
-Regardless of the clothes that the store sells, the in store experience is equally important.
-The inshore experience with lot of display and images keeps the customer engaged.
-Similarly blogs with lot of images attract more visitors and they engage more with your blog.
+Regardless of the clothes that the store sells, the in-store experience is equally important.
+The inshore experience with a lot of display and images keeps the customer engaged.
+Similarly, blogs with a lot of images attract more visitors and they engage more with your blog.

 The images help you to break the sea of texts in your blog post and it makes reading more interesting.
-With the emergence of Social media platforms, where images stand out, it is more important to use images which attract attention.
-We have seen lot of blogs where good images attracted lot of traffic.
-But with the rise of stock photography, the images are lot more expensive today.
-Moreover, the bloggers are unaware of different laws that protect the usage of images in your blog posts.
-Good news is that there is lot of stock image websites which offer free stock images.
+With the emergence of Social media platforms, where images stand out, it is more important to use images that attract attention.
+We have seen a lot of blogs where good images attracted a lot of traffic.
+But with the rise of stock photography, the images are a lot more expensive today.
+Moreover, the bloggers are unaware of different laws that protect the usage of images in their blog posts.
+The good news is that there are a lot of stock image websites that offer free stock images.
 Remember, not all images are free to use!

-StockSnap provide high quality free stock images.
+StockSnap provides high-quality free stock images.
 All photos uploaded to the site are released under Creative Commons – CC0 and do not require any attribution.
 The platform is developed and maintained by Snappa, an online graphic creation tool.

-Pixabay offer high quality free stock images for commercial use.
-They have over 1,020,000 images in their collection and no need of any attribution.
+Pixabay offers high-quality free stock images for commercial use.
+They have over 1,020,000 images in their collection and no need for any attribution.
 All images and videos on Pixabay are released free of copyrights under Creative Commons CC0.
 You may download, modify, distribute, and use them royalty free for anything you like, even in commercial applications.

 Over 200,000 free high-resolution photos brought to you by the world’s most generous community of photographers and above all do whatever you want with those photos.
 All photos published on Unsplash can be used for free.
 You can use them for commercial and noncommercial purposes.
 You do not need to ask permission from or provide credit to the photographer or Unsplash.